-Green salsa aka salsa verde is actually fairly straightforward to make.
-The most important step is roasting the tomatillos and jalapenos.
+This homemade salsa verde recipe is actually fairly straightforward to make.
+The most important step is roasting the tomatillos and jalapeños.
 The rest comes together in the blender or food processor.

-Tomatillos – the star of the show!
+- Tomatillos – Not to be confused with green tomatoes which are actually a different species of plant entirely!
 Most grocery stores carry tomatillos but if you’re having trouble finding them, most Mexican or South American grocery stores have them.
-Reminder to remove the husks before roasting.
+Reminder to remove the papery husks before roasting.

-Jalapeno Peppers – you can also sub serrano peppers which have a bit more kick but I like jalapenos (and also have an abundance of them growing in the garden).
-Feel free to seed them if you don’t like your green salsa super spicy.
+- Jalapeno Peppers – you can also sub serrano peppers which have a bit more spice but I like jalapenos (and also have an abundance of them growing in the garden).
+Feel free to seed them if you prefer a mild salsa.
 You can also use just 1 instead of 2.

 How to Make Green Salsa

-STEP 3: Serve with tortilla chips, veggies or top onto burritos or bowls.
+Serve with tortilla chips, veggies or top onto burritos or bowls (more recipe ideas below).

 How to Use Salsa Verde